 With Moving Target Defense applied to harden Zoom, Sally tries to launch the attack and it fails.
 What she needs to use is hidden from her and morphed; what she actually attacked was a decoy that triggers the alert and sends any forensic data to the console for further investigation.

 The vast majority of cybercriminals follow usage patterns and build exploit tools that can be delivered via the documents, applications, and tools that are most widely used and most enterprises depend on.
 For a long time that has meant zero-day and unknown threats delivered via traditional paths such as Office and Adobe.

 However, with those business solutions increasingly hardened and patched to thwart advanced threats, and demand for remote collaboration tools rapidly increasing in response to the COVID-19 crisis, attackers are putting collaboration applications such as Zoom in their crosshairs.
-Given patching cycles are significantly slower for these types of applications, a layer of deterministic prevention to protect against in-memory and evasive malware attacks is urgently needed.
-This is why Morphisec’s moving target defense technology is so vital to protect the enterprise against advanced evasive attacks, extending automatic and deterministic hardening to critical applications in our increasingly work-from-home world.
+Given patching cycles are significantly slower for these types of applications, a layer of deterministic prevention to protect against in-memory and evasive security attacks is urgently needed.
+This is why Morphisec’s moving target defense technology is so vital to protect the enterprise against advanced evasive threats, extending automatic and deterministic hardening to critical applications in our increasingly work-from-home world.